medic/cht-docs/content/en/contribute/code/workflow.md

 ## Commits

-The main branch is `main` (or `master`) which must be kept stable so as not to impact other developers and so we can take a release branch as needed.
-To achieve this we do (almost) all development in a branch and submit a PR for code review.
+The main branch is `main` (or `master`) which must be kept stable so as not to impact other developers and so a release branch can be created as needed.
+To achieve this (almost) all development should be done in a branch and submitted via a PR for code review.
 This means the CI runs and another developer has signed off on the change before it hits the `main` branch.

 ### Commit message format

 The commit format should follow this [conventional-changelog angular preset](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular).
-This means we can automate some of the release process.
+This means that some of the release process can be automated.
 See the list of commit types and examples below:

 Type | Description | Example commit message | Release type -- | -- | -- | --